KxSystems/docs/docs/ref/maps.md

 C| 6
 ```

-If the derived function is applied as a unary, and the iterable is not an operator with a known identity element, a null of the same type as the argument (`first 0#x`) is used as the seed.
+If the derived function is applied as a unary, and the value is not an operator with a known identity element, a null of the same type as the argument (`first 0#x`) is used as the seed.

 ```q
 q){x+2*y}':[2 3 4]